Posted on May 3, 2016

 - All farmers growing such crops in notified areas.

 - Mandatory for farmers with Crop Loan Account/ Kisan Credit Card.

 The Chain Reaction

 Explaining the role of insurance to farmers who are uneducated and uninformed can be quite a task.
-Accepting change can be difficult for anyone, especially farmers who are already undergoing financial crisis.
+Accepting change can be difficult for anyone, especially farmers who are already undergoing a financial crisis.
 Even though this is a government scheme, crop insurance can be categorized as a product and these agencies would require help selling it.
 Assistance from someone who the natives trust and relate to.
 Of course, this someone should be able to plan ahead of time and design an overall marketing strategy.
-Fortunately, agencies with extensive experience in rural areas exist and are available to help to formulate the strategy in addressing issues with marketers in areas of awareness, penetration and mobilization for maximum utilization of govt’s highly ambitious crop insurance scheme to benefit farmers.ld.
+Fortunately, agencies with extensive experience in rural areas exist and are available to help to formulate the strategy in addressing issues with marketers in areas of awareness, penetration, and mobilization for maximum utilization of govt’s highly ambitious crop insurance scheme to benefit farmers.ld.